 Dr Wayne Grant Carter completed a BSc (Hons) degree in Biochemistry with Nutrition and then a PhD in Biochemistry at the University of Southampton.
 He subsequently undertook post-doctoral research posts at The Babraham Institute, Cambridge; Imperial College, London; University of California at Irvine, USA, and then at the University of Oxford.
 Additionally, Dr Carter has worked for a global reagent supplier, Sigma, a SME company, Mobious Genomics, and has been employed as a consultant for Syngenta.
-Dr Carter is currently an Associate Professor within the School of Medicine, University of Nottingham.
+Dr Carter is currently an Associate Professor and Group Leader within the School of Medicine, University of Nottingham.
 Dr Carter's research interests are varied and include detection and utilisation of novel biomarkers of toxicological exposure.

 Understanding the molecular mechanisms that underpin disease provides the basis for targeted therapeutics.
 The research in my lab is concerned with understanding protein changes and modifications that can trigger pathology.
 In recent years we have focussed upon hepato- and neuro- toxicological mechanisms.
 We employ cell and animal models and human postmortem tissue to understand pathological changes, and utilise a broad range of biological and biochemical techniques to study disease.
 Current projects include an examination of biological targets of environmental pesticides in brain, hepato- and neuro-pathology of alcohol abuse, and protein aggregation in neurodegenerative diseases such as Alzheimer's disease and Parkinson's disease.